icgc-argo-workflows/icgc-argo-sv-copy-number/README.md

 ```

 Now you will be able to run your tool using the `nextflow run` command above.
+You should always test your tool from another location to avoid populating your repo with intermediate nextflow files and foldes (some are hidden), and test results.
+You can also include the option `-with-report` to your `nextflow run` command, which will generate an `html` report with resource usage summary.
+This will help you chose sensible resource requirements for your tool.

 ### 6. Push Branch